 The data in the above table represents estimates only.
-Natural gas reserve engineering is an inherently subjective process of estimating underground accumulations of oil and natural gas that cannot be measured exactly.
+Natural gas and oil reserve engineering is an inherently subjective process of estimating underground accumulations of oil and natural gas that cannot be measured exactly.
 The accuracy of any reserve estimate is a function of the quality of available data and engineering, geological interpretation and judgment.
-Accordingly, reserve estimates may vary from the quantities of natural gas that are ultimately produced.
+Accordingly, reserve estimates may vary from the quantities of natural gas and oil that are ultimately produced.
+No reserve data has been filed or included with reports to any governmental agency other than the SEC.

 Future prices received for production and costs may vary, perhaps significantly, from the prices and costs assumed for purposes of these estimates.
-The Standardized Measures shown should not be considered the current market value of the reserves.
+The Standardized Measure shown should not be considered the current market value of the reserves.
 The 10% discount factor used to calculate present value, which is required by Financial Accounting Standards Board ("FASB") pronouncements, is not necessarily the most appropriate discount rate.
 The present value, no matter what discount rate is used, is materially affected by assumptions as to timing of future production, which may prove to be inaccurate.